 Welcome to Poland.
-It is a picturesque and interesting country.
-To start with we have good news for people with coeliac disease and others on a gluten-free diet who would like to visit our country.
-If you are on this kind of diet you can survive in Poland for sure.
+To start with we have good news for people with coeliac disease and others on a gluten-free diet who would like to visit our country – you can survive in Poland for sure!

 Gluten free products are quite well available in:

 - healthy food shops (in Polish: sklep ze zdrową żywnoscią), they are in most cities,

 - some basic gluten free products may be easily found in convenient stores (Żabka).

 When staying at hotel it is also worth trying, while booking rooms, to ask hotel staff to order some gluten free products for you.
 If you would like to use hotel restaurant you should talk to the chef describing your diet and decide which meals are safe for you.
 Below you have a short text in Polish, which informs that you are on a GF diet and the main points describing it:

 Jestem na diecie bezglutenowej.
 Nie mogę spożywać produktów zawierających pszenicę, żyto, jęczmień i owies oraz wszelkich wyrobów z ich dodatkiem, szczególnie mąki, skrobi i bułki tartej.
 Mogę jeść: kukurydzę, ryż, ziemniaki, soję, proso, grykę.
 Również wszystkie warzywa i owoce, mleko, ser biały i żółty, jajka, świeże mięso.
 Glutenu nie zawierają również masło, margaryny, oleje, oliwa z oliwek, cukier, pieprz i sól.
 Przy stosowaniu przypraw należy przeczytać na etykiecie, czy nie zawierają glutenu.

-Problems can start when you decide to go to a restaurant.
-A list of safe restaurants is available at: www.menubezglutenu.pl.
+A list of restaurants trained by the Society is available at: www.menubezglutenu.pl.
 When you click on a map you will find some restaurants with gluten free menu in your area.
-Our project of safe eating out (MENU BEZ GLUTENU) has starded on May 2011 and the number of safe restaurants is still increasing.